facebook

 What are the modes of assessments for this course?

-The programme offers a blend of traditional learning methods such as face-to-face classroom interactions, along with self-directed learning and/or e-learning (estimated at 15% of contact hours).
+The programme offers a blend of face-to-face classroom interactions, along with synchronous and asynchronous online sessions.
 Students will be assessed based on assignments, class tests and written exams.

 Can I choose not to sit for examinations?